-Dark or stained teeth can be caused by many things.
-We will cover the most common causes, and prevention strategies.
+Many things can cause dark or stained teeth.
+We will cover the most common causes and prevention strategies.

 We will also review the different solutions we offer to help you improve your smile.

 Here is a list of the most common things that cause stained, discolored or dark teeth.

 Cleaning your teeth can help with the removal of the stains from food and drink.
 If not cleaned properly, they will settle deeper into the teeth.

 Smoking cigarettes, cigars and even smokeless tobacco can stain and discolor teeth.